LowriWilliams/my_academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Research Data Scientist at the School of Computer Science and Informatics at Cardiff University.
+I am a Lecturer at the School of Computer Science and Informatics at Cardiff University.
 My work focuses on the development of novel approaches to automated cyber defence.
-Currently, my interest is on how to capture user attitudes towards cyber technologies using text mining and machine learning techniques.
+Currently, my interest is on how to apply text mining in cyber defense methodologies.

 {style="text-align: justify;"}